-- 4.34.1 The substitution rules will not apply to meetings of the Executive, the Standards Committee or the Governance and Audit Committee. - 4.34.2 Subject to any other restrictions elsewhere in the Constitution (see section 9 Regulatory Committees, Planning Committee), any Member of the Council will be permitted to act as a substitute on a Council Body. - 4.34.3 The Head of Legal & Corporate Compliance will allow a request from a Member of a Council Body to appoint a substitute Member, providing that substitute Member is from the same political group.
+- 4.34.1 The substitution rules will not apply to meetings of the Cabinet , the Standards Committee or the Governance and Audit Committee.
+NB.
+There are also special rules in relation to the Planning Committee see below. - 4.34.2 Subject to any other restrictions elsewhere in the Constitution (see section 9) any Member of the Council will be permitted to act as a substitute on a Council Body.